rogerfernandezv/jumiachallenge/readme.md

 ## Licença

-The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+The JumiaChallenge is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).